 Reminder: “static override” only allows overriding linked data.
 Since those do not change, we can evaluate static overrides once (when loading .blend, or re-loading a library).
 This could also be named 'partially localized data-blocks'.
 On the other hand, “dynamic override” would allow overriding local data, and would be handled by the depsgraph evaluation to generate final data.

-Right now, only object's location is overridden, you can test the code by:
+Right now, only a few properties are overridable, among which object's and bone’s loc/rot/scale, you can test the code by:

 - linking an object;

-- make an override of it (through operator in space-bar search menu);
+- make an override of it (through operator, type 'override' in space-bar search menu);

 - change e.g. location, rotation and/or scale of the override;